WURth-while is a project for refugee students, offering the opportunity of participating in different courses at Wageningen University & Research.

 Courses are taught in English or Dutch (see course list) and you have to show sufficient proficiency in English or Dutch during the intake.
 Please note that the course admission procedure takes some time, so please apply at least 6 weeks before the course starts.

 Which courses are available?

-Courses are available in English or in Dutch on BSc and MSc level in the five domains of Wageningen University & Research:
+Within this domain courses are available on BSc and MSc level in the five disciplinary fields:

 • Animal Sciences

 WURth-while courses are free of charge.
 You can do one course per period.
 You can join a maximum of 4 courses in total (unless explicitly agreed otherwise in exceptional cases).
 The WUR academic year has 6 course periods.
 For details, see Calendar Academic Year 2020 - 2021.

 After successful completion of the course(s) you can get an official print-out of your study results at the service desk in the Forum building.

 The WURth-while programme offers courses that do not include excursions or practical training.
 Places in the available courses are limited, so full = full!
 If you do not fully participate in a course it will be more difficult to register for another course.